 Your landlord wants more.
 Challenge it.

-Since 1 May 2026, your landlord can only raise the rent once per year using a Section 13 notice on Form 4A, with at least 2 months’ warning.
-If you think the proposed rent is above the market rate — or the notice is invalid — you have the right to take it to the First-tier Tribunal.
+Since 1 May 2026, your landlord can only raise the rent once a year, using the prescribed form (Form 4A), with at least 2 months’ warning.
+If you think the proposed rent is above the market rate — or the notice itself has problems — you can take it to the housing tribunal.

 Check your Section 13 notice